The 15 key drivers of employee engagement

 When a task is too challenging, performance declines.

 This is also known as the Yerkes-Dodson Law:

-It’s important for leaders to have frequent, open discussions with their employees about the difficulty of their work, and find ways to support their learning and development.
+Leaders need to have frequent, open discussions with their employees about the difficulty of their work and find ways to support their learning and development.

 Managers can help their employees achieve purpose by connecting their work to the bigger picture.
 Instead of focusing exclusively on numbers and metrics, highlight the real change you’re making in customers’ lives by giving them a voice.

 For example, one study found that showing photos of patients to radiologists (who rarely get to see the patients) helped them improve their performance because they could appreciate their purpose more.

 Employees need a clear understanding of their performance and whether their managers believe they’re doing good work.
 Any ambiguity will lead to confusion for the employee, which isn’t helpful and can be demotivating.

 Too often, employees have to wait until an annual review to get any sense of how they’re doing, but that’s way too long of a timeframe.
 Feedback has a short shelf life.
 It’s tough to remember the details of a project that happened last quarter, so maybe it gets overlooked.
 And positive reinforcement works best when addressed immediately, not after the fact.